wp-plugins/shutter/readme.txt

 == Changelog ==

+= 0.6 =
+* Updates to Readme.txt for WordPress.org Repository Page
+* Enhancement: Allow add-ons to exclude galleries from loop

 = 0.5 =
-Feature: Added shortcode to display all galleries
+* Feature: Added shortcode to display all galleries
-Enhancement: Cleaned up custom columns
+* Enhancement: Cleaned up custom columns
-Enhancement: Added additional hooks for add-ons
+* Enhancement: Added additional hooks for add-ons

 = 0.4 =
-Updates to Readme.txt for WordPress.org Repository Page
+* Updates to Readme.txt for WordPress.org Repository Page
-Bugfix: Content should now appear on a Gallery
+* Bugfix: Content should now appear on a Gallery
-Feature: Added column for attachment count
+* Feature: Added column for attachment count

 = 0.3 =
-Enhancement: Added custom column for gallery featured image
+* Enhancement: Added custom column for gallery featured image

 = 0.2 =
-Enhancement: Added shortcode for adding a gallery
+* Enhancement: Added shortcode for adding a gallery
-Enhancement: Cleaned up code for rebuilding images
+* Enhancement: Cleaned up code for rebuilding images

 = 0.1 =
 * Initial release

 == Upgrade Notice ==

+= 0.6 =
+* Updates to Readme.txt for WordPress.org Repository Page
+* Enhancement: Allow add-ons to exclude galleries from loop

 = 0.5 =
-Feature: Added shortcode to display all galleries
+* Feature: Added shortcode to display all galleries
-Enhancement: Cleaned up custom columns
+* Enhancement: Cleaned up custom columns
-Enhancement: Added additional hooks for add-ons
+* Enhancement: Added additional hooks for add-ons

 = 0.4 =
-Updates to Readme.txt for WordPress.org Repository Page
+* Updates to Readme.txt for WordPress.org Repository Page
-Bugfix: Content should now appear on a Gallery
+* Bugfix: Content should now appear on a Gallery
-Feature: Added column for attachment count
+* Feature: Added column for attachment count

 = 0.3 =
-Enhancement: Added custom column for gallery featured image
+* Enhancement: Added custom column for gallery featured image

 = 0.2 =
-Enhancement: Added shortcode for adding a gallery
+* Enhancement: Added shortcode for adding a gallery
-Enhancement: Cleaned up code for rebuilding images
+* Enhancement: Cleaned up code for rebuilding images

 = 0.1 =
 * Initial release